top of page

 "And I saw another mighty angel come down from heaven, clothed with a cloud: and a rainbow was upon his head, and his face was as it were the sun, and his feet as pillars of fire:"

-1. JESUS HIMSELF COMES DOWN FROM HEAVEN: The Lord Jesus says in His own words in John 6:38: "For I came down from heaven, not to do mine own will, but the will of Him that sent me."
-This 'mighty angel', Jesus, will come down from Heaven during the Tribulation time just as He came down before.
+1. JESUS HIMSELF COMES "DOWN FROM HEAVEN": The Lord Jesus says in His own words in John 6:38: "For I came down from heaven, not to do mine own will, but the will of Him that sent me."
+This 'Mighty Angel', Jesus, will come down from Heaven during the Tribulation Period just as He came down before.

 2. JESUS IS "CLOTHED WITH A CLOUD": "And when He had spoken these things, while they beheld, He was taken up; and a cloud received Him out of their sight" (Acts 1:9).
 "And then shall they see the Son of man coming in the clouds with great power and glory" (Mark 13:26). ""Behold, He cometh with clouds; and every eye shall see Him..."
 (Revelation 1:7).

-3. ...A RAINBOW WAS UPON HIS HEAD": The rainbow is the symbol of divine faithfulness.
+3. ..."A RAINBOW WAS UPON HIS HEAD": The rainbow is the symbol of divine faithfulness.
 It is the token (symbol) God created to bind the covenant between Himself and the earth ...
 "I do set my bow in the cloud, and it shall be for a token of a covenant between Me and the earth" (Genesis 9:13).
 "As the appearance of the bow that is in the cloud in the day of rain, so was the appearance of the brightness round about.
 This was the appearance of the likeness of the glory of the LORD" (Ezekiel 1:28). "...and there was a rainbow round about the throne" (Revelation 4:3). â€‹â€‹â€‹

 5. JESUS' "FEET AS PILLARS OF FIRE": "And His feet like unto fine brass, as if they burned in a furnace" (Revelation 1:15).
 "And His feet shall stand in that day upon the mount of Olives..."
-(Zechariah 14:4).
+(Zechariah 14:4)

-Also see the description of Christ in this study of Revelation 1:13 - 16.
+(Also see the description of Christ in this study of Revelation 1:13 - 16.)

 VERSE 2: (Chapter 10)

-In His Hand a LITTLE BOOK Open
+In HIS HAND a LITTLE BOOK OPEN

 "And He had in His hand a little book open: and He set His right foot upon the sea, and His left foot on the earth,"